techmuse8/XMLCreator4NSMBW/README.md

 # How to run

+## Requirements
+Python 3 installed.
+Download here: https://www.python.org

 In a terminal window, run `python3 XMLCreatorNSMBW.py` (`py -3` in substitute of `python3` on Windows) and follow the on screen instructions.
+You can then use this XML with Riivolution.

 # Credits
 - [EterSky](https://github.com/EterSky): making the original XMLCreator
 - [techmuse8](https://github.com/techmuse8): (myself) of course
+- [Danster64](https://github.com/Danster64: suggesting the order of the NSMBW folders